rogdooley/OSEP-Code-And-Notes/Notes/Modules/09 Bypassing Network Filters.md

    - **VPNs and Proxies**: Use VPNs or proxies to tunnel all traffic, including DNS queries, through an encrypted connection, bypassing the DNS filter.
    - **SSH Tunneling**: Set up an SSH tunnel to forward DNS queries through a remote server.

-### Conclusion

-DNS filtering is an effective defense mechanism against malicious domains, but understanding its workings allows penetration testers to assess its efficacy and identify potential bypass methods.
-It's essential to always have proper authorization and follow ethical guidelines when performing such activities.

-Exploiting a DNS sinkhole on a victim machine generally involves manipulating or spoofing DNS responses to redirect traffic for malicious purposes.
-Here’s how an attacker might exploit a DNS sinkhole:

 ### Methods of Exploiting DNS Sinkholes

 1. **DNS Hijacking**: